 The University Counseling Center provides support services that help each student grow and develop emotionally, interpersonally, and intellectually.
 All currently registered students are eligible for free services at the UCC.
 The UCC offers various counseling methods tailored to meet students’ individual needs.

 The Florida State University’s Office of Student Financial Aid, located on the fourth floor of the University Center (suite A4400), assists students in obtaining funding to reach their educational goals.
 Students receive aid in the form of scholarships, grants, work study, and loans.
 Scholarship information is available through the Financial Aid Web site.

 University Housing provides housing in the context of promoting positive student development and academic success for undergraduate and graduate students, including family housing.
 Several living-learning centers are operated in collaboration with academic units.

-The Division of Student Affairs, which includes University Housing, the Dean of Students Department, Oglesby Union, University Health Services, Student Counseling Center, and numerous other student services, is led by the Office of the Vice President for Student Affairs.
+The Division of Student Affairs, which includes University Housing, the Office of Student Support and Transitions, Oglesby Union, University Health Services, Student Counseling Center, and numerous other student services, is led by the Office of the Vice President for Student Affairs.
 The Division of Student Affairs works closely with Academic Affairs to support the academic success of students.

 Student Government Association